j34ni/nris-conda-base/README.md

 octave-cli

 ```
-For comparison the Octave version 9.2.0 package installed directly with conda on the host creates **over one hundred thousand files** and takes about **6GB** of disc, whereas the Singularity/Apptainer container image with the very same Octave version 9.2.0 is **a single file** and takes about **623MB**.
+For comparison the Octave version 9.2.0 package installed directly with conda on the host creates **over one hundred thousand files** and takes about **6GB** of disc, whereas the Singularity/Apptainer container image with the very same Octave version 9.2.0 is **a single file** and occupies about **623MB**.